PowerLoom/onchain-consensus/README.md

 ### Generate Config

-The Offchain Consensus system needs the `settings.json` file to be present in the `settings` directory.
+The Onchain Consensus system needs the `settings.json` file to be present in the `settings` directory.
 We've provided `settings/settings.example.json` for you to get started.
 Changes are trivial.
 Copy `settings.example.json` to `settings.json` and make the necessary configuration changes.

 #### Configuring settings.json